KNY00/lib-bethesda-strings/README.md

 # lib-bethesda-strings
-Library to edit string files of Bethesda Skyrim game.
-This includes files with the extension Ilstrings, Dlstrings, and Strings,
+Library made to edit string files of Bethesda Skyrim game.
+This includes files with the extension Ilstrings, Dlstrings, and Strings.

 # Introduction
 I have made this library to modify Skyrim translation files, with the idea to merge different languages in the subtitles.
 It can be used to modify any string in the game by applying a filter and a modification function.